It is a rare disorder that results from decreased production of hormones from the pituitary gland.

 - The hypotension due to loss of blood may damage the pituitary gland.

-- The serious injuries in the head that affect the gland.
+- The severe injuries in the head affect the gland.

 - Presence of infections.